JosMal96/powerhouse-squad-project/README.md

 Of all the tests we ran initially, the best three were the AdaBoost Regression Model, the Random Forest Model, and the Gradient Boosting Model.

+## Challenges

+Our main challenge was with collaborating in Visual Studio Code using the LiveShare extension.
+Though members of our group had used it in the past, they had not done so with a group of 5, and that seemed to strain the extension to the point of forcing us to hard-close VSC and lose valuable progress multiple times at worst, and to have to restart and rejoin the sharing session at worst.
+This caused our data cleaning to take much longer than expected.